GlissDotSo/GlissDotSo/ad-engine-sim/README.md

 ======================================

 Simulation:

-Create 25 profiles
+ 1. Create 25 profiles
-For each profile, create some posts
+ 2. For each profile, create some posts
-Over a period of 24hrs.
+ 3. Over a period of 24hrs.
-Now post some ads
+   1. Post ads.
-Render the feed
+ 4. Render the feed
-@username @time @isPromoted
-Verify invariant holds
+ 5. Verify invariant holds